HCB06/Anaplan/README.md

 PyerualJetwork ready for both eager execution(like PyTorch) and static graph(like Tensorflow) concepts because PyerualJetwork using only functions.
 For example:

 fit function only fits given training data(suitable for dynamic graph) but learner function learns and optimize entire architecture(suitable for static graph).
 Or more deeper eager executions PyerualJetwork have: feed_forward function, list of activation functions, loss functions.
 You can create your unique model architecture.
-Move your data to GPU or CPU or manage how much should in GPU ?
-Its all up to you.
+Move your data to GPU or CPU or manage how much should in GPU, Its all up to you.
 <br><br>

 PyerualJetworket includes Plan Vision, NLPlan, PLANEAT and at the between of both, Deep Plan.<br>